sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDL2_ttf</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : TrueType font rendering library for SDL2
+Short desc    : TrueType font rendering library for SDL2
 URL          : https://www.libsdl.org/projects/SDL_ttf/
-Лицензия     : zlib
+License      : zlib
-Описание     : This library allows you to use TrueType fonts to render text in SDL2
+Descript     : This library allows you to use TrueType fonts to render text in SDL2
              : applications.
 ```